This document explains the system architecture of DTS and the basic design concepts of its main functions.

 Change data capture unit

-The change data capture unit reads raw data from the source instance, and stores the data in the local queue after performing data resolution, filtering, and standard formatting processes.
+The change data capture unit reads raw data from the source instance, and stores the data in the local queue after performing data resolution, filtering, and standard formatting.
 It connects the source instance based on the database protocol and reads the incremental data.
-For example, if the source instance is RDS MySQL, the change data capture unit connects to the source instance through the Binlog dump protocol.
+For example, if the source instance is RDS MySQL, the change data capture unit connects to the source instance using the Binlog dump protocol.

 Change data replay unit

 The change data replay unit requests incremental data from the change data capture unit, and filters the obtained data according to the customized synchronization object.
 After that, the replay unit starts to synchronize the log record to the target instance.

 Both the change data capture unit and the change data replay unit are highly available.

 When detecting link abnormality, the disaster recovery system restarts the link on another health point from where the process is stopped.